97bytes/Muki/documentation/UserGuide_en.md

         ...
     </model-definitions>

 The definitions of the models must be inside an **&lt;model-definitions java-package = " ... "&gt;** element.
 The value of **java-package** attribute is the name of the Java package where Muki generates the Java classes (beans).
-Each model is defined with an **&lt;model name = " ... "&gt;** element.
+Each model is defined with a **&lt;model name = " ... "&gt;** element.
 The value of the **name** attribute is the name used to generate the corresponding class in Java and Objective-C. Each model has one or more attributes, which can be either simple or represent list types.
 Simple attributes can be basic types (boolean, integer, string, etc.) or references to other models.
 List attributes can only have references to other models, it is not possible to have lists of basic types.

-The following table shows the basic types used by Muki and their correspondence with Java and Objective-C types when generating classes.
+The following table shows the basic types used by Muki and their correspondence with Java and Objective-C data types when generating classes.

 <table>
     <tr>